weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

 ## Summary

-This RFC describes a mechanism for controlling rollouts, and how to build specific rollout primitives upon that mechanism.
+This RFC describes changes to the design to facilitate "rollouts".

 ## Motivation and requirements

 A core requirement of this project is handling automated rollout of new configurations.
 A rollout in this context is the deployment of a versioned configuration to a set of clusters.
-There are several strategies for continuous delivery in which rollout automation helps:
+There are several strategies for continuous delivery in which automation helps:

  - blue/green deployments, in which new configuration is rolled out to a parallel set of clusters, then the live system flipped to that set (e.g., by changing traffic routing rules);